samkaestner/Audish/electron/TESTER_INSTRUCTIONS.md

 - Try running `python --version` or `python3 --version` in terminal

 ### "Module not found" or "audish not found" error
+- **This is the most common issue!** The packaged app requires Python and the `audish` package to be installed separately.
-- Make sure you've installed the package: `pip install -e .` from project root
+- Make sure you've installed the package: `pip install -e .` from the project root directory
-- Verify with: `audish --help`
+- Verify with: `audish --help` (should show help text)
+- **Important**: You need to install from the same project folder that contains the `audish` directory and `pyproject.toml` file
+- If you're using a virtual environment, make sure it's activated when installing

 ### Application won't start
 - Check that you have Node.js 18+ installed (for development builds)